-Stanley Glacier is a 5.6 mile out and back trail located near East Kootenay, BC and is good for all skill levels.
+Stanley Glacier is a 5.6 mile out and back trail located near East Kootenay, British Columbia, Canada and is good for all skill levels.
 The trail is primarily used for hiking and is accessible from June until September.

 It's only when you get to the lower lookout does the adventure begin.
 Take the trail right up the side of the valley wall to a waterfall and cave.
 Then continue up to the upper plateau for amazing views of the glacier and valley.
 Watch out for a fast running stream that can be difficult to traverse between the cave and the plateau.
 To get down, go to the opposite side of the plateau to try the north face back down.
 Be cautious of the scree and loose gravel in a steep decline back down to the lookout.
 The extra hiking to the plateau likely added 2 hrs but well worth it.

 Great hike.
 Did it two years ago and really enjoyed it.
 It's an experience!

 One of the best trails I have done!
 The end is gorgeous surrounded by peaks that look like they are gonna cave on you!
 Medium level hike with most of the elevation at the beginning.

 Just a nice 2 1/2 hour out and back.
 Moderate and consistent effort on the way up.
 Interesting views but not breathtaking.
 A good solid hike though.